clintonboys/clintonboys.com/content/projects/israeli-constituencies/index.md

 189   POINT (35.38535 32.95847)  35.385350  32.958470     0.0
 ```

+## Clustering statistical areas into electorates

+Our next task is to create 120 electorates.
+I want to do this by creating 120 electorates of roughly equal population by combining statistical areas together.
+I hadn't really thought about it, but when I started thinking about how to implement this and researching stuff online, I pretty soon realised that this is exactly how actual electoral districts are drawn up in countries that have them, and there is quite a large body of research into this interesting and difficult problem.

+I found quite a lot of papers on this topic, and decided to implement one of them for this project.

 ## Implementing some districting algorithms

 We are going to be using the following method from [Cohen-Addad et al](https://arxiv.org/pdf/1710.03358.pdf)'s paper (p12):